needle-mirror/com.unity.recorder/Documentation~/RecorderAOV.md

 Set the dimensions and other properties of the recorded view.

+>**Note:** If the Output Resolution and/or Aspect Ratio in the Recorder is different than the Game view resolution, the Recorder switches the Game view to the Recorder's resolution before starting the recording.
+After the recording ends, the Game view does not automatically revert to its previous resolution.

 | Property || Function |
 |:---|:---|:---|
 | **Output Resolution** || Allows you to set the dimensions of the recorded view using different methods. |